kulasrireddy/parallel-text-handling-processor/README.md

 5. Saves output and compares time.

-📘 task2 – SQLite Students Database Project
+📘 Task2 – SQLite Students Database Project
-📌 Project Overview
+📌 Task2 Overview

 This project demonstrates how to:
 Create a SQLite database using Python